jm3/rubunkulous/README.markdown

 # Rubunkulous!

-**A reentrant link-checker for delicious power-users, stress-tested with stores of 12,000+ links.**
+**A reentrant link-checker for delicious power-users, stress-tested with 50x the average user's no. of links.**

 ## Features